Copyright © P. Albou, 1997. Last updated 01/18/2019. | |

 1 off-line synthesizer (Mid2Wav4,

-which converts MIDI files to WAV format), its graphical front end (m2w4_gfe)
+which converts MIDI files to WAV format), its graphical front

-and the Instruments Builder 4 application itself for
+Builder 4 application itself for instruments

-the synthesizer is included).
+synthesizer is included).

-Full documentation is provided, in Windows 1
+Full documentation is provided, in Windows

-help format.
+1 help format.

 See the readme.txt file in the zipped package for installation instructions.